Simrankaur-1402/OS-Kernal-c/README.md

 # Conclusion
 This project has helped us strengthen all our core concepts of the Linux operating system including multiprocessing, multithreading, scheduling and synchronization.
 It has made us confident about being able to work on any operating systems programming task/project in the future.
-As our field is cyber security, the Linux operating system is very important for us to learn and this project helped us to do exactly that.